billyjitsu/api3course/readme.md

 #### Functionality and Accessibility
 - **Connecting Smart Contracts to Data Feeds**: In-depth discussion on how dAPIs enable smart contracts to access accurate and reliable real-world data feeds.
-- **Real-World Example**: An illustrative example of a decentralized application utilizing dAPIs, such as a dApp in the insurance sector that uses real-time global data to calculate premiums.
+- **Real-World Example**:
+To read a dAPI value in a smart contract, import the IProxy.sol interface and call the read() function.
+Here's an example:

 ```Solidity
 // SPDX-License-Identifier: MIT